justahuman1/i3-grid/README.md

 ## Recently Added

+- Hide all scratch pads with one action
 - Transform all windows in the current screen with a single command (`all` flag)!
 - Dynamic monitor sizing (xrandr parsing)

 ## Known Bugs

+- Search indexing is suboptimal for double digits (rofi limitations)

+## Crushed Bugs

 - ~~Multi-select offset resizing (Does not respect all offsets)~~
 - ~~Left & Right offsets are inaccurate (Applies to both sides)~~